CraneWing/easy-poll/README.md

 # EasyPoll

-EasyPoll is the first of Free Code Camp's full-stack challenges and uses Node as its backbone.
-These are the "user stories" this app must fulfill:
+EasyPoll is the first of Free Code Camp's full-stack challenges, which is to build a voting app.These are the "user stories" this app must fulfill:

 * As an authenticated user, I can keep my polls and come back later to access them.
 * As an authenticated user, I can share my polls with my friends.